crazyhottommy/RNA-seq-analysis/README.md

 >This package is for searching for datasets in EMBL-EBI Expression Atlas, and downloading them into R for further analysis.
 Each Expression Atlas dataset is represented as a SimpleList object with one element per platform.
 Sequencing data is contained in a SummarizedExperiment object, while microarray data is contained in an ExpressionSet or MAList object.
 * [GTEx Resources in the UCSC Browser](http://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&g=gtexGene) [signal track on trackhub](http://genome.ucsc.edu/cgi-bin/hgHubConnect)
 * [batch recompute ~20,000 RNA-seq samples from larget sequencing project such as TCGA, TARGET and GETEX](https://genome-cancer.soe.ucsc.edu/proj/site/xena/datapages/?host=https://toil.xenahubs.net).
 Used `hg38` and `gencode v21` as annotation.
+* [A cloud-based workflow to quantify transcript-expression levels in public cancer compendia](http://biorxiv.org/content/early/2016/07/12/063552) used kallisto for TCGA/CCLE datasets and gencode v24 as annotation.

 ### Gene Set enrichment analysis
 * [Gene set analysis approaches for RNA-seq data: performance evaluation and application guideline](http://bib.oxfordjournals.org/content/early/2015/09/04/bib.bbv069.long)